Craft beer in Alsace, France:

 Les Intenables is best known for heavily hopped IPAs

 Les Intenables brews a wide range of quality beers, from Hoppy Lagers to fruit-flavored Sours and from unique IPAs to barrel-aged Imperial Stouts.
 The brewery is particularly known for its boldly hopped West Coast and juicy New England IPAs.
 During our visit we got to taste the then just released Bitter Trail IPA straight our of the canning line – an excellent example of West Coast style IPA, bitingly bitter but well balanced.
-Les Intenables’ core series includes six beers, and the brewery launches 3–4 new beers every month.
+Les Intenables has a core series of six beers, and the brewery launches 3–4 new beers every month.
 In 2025, Les Intenables brewed in total 3,4 HL, in 26 beer styles, and released 55 new beers plus 8 collaboration beers with local and international breweries.

 The first barrel-aged beers were released in 2023, and since then Les Intenables has brought delicious, intense BA Stouts and sophisticated, funky BA Sainons to the market.
 The Cuvée 31 Saison series includes wine-barrel aged delicacies, the latest 2026 releases being Cuvée 31 – Pinot Noir 2025 and Cuvée 31 – Riesling 2025.
 When it comes to the dark BA beers, Les Intenables has excellent Imperial Stouts aged in spirit barrels.
-When writing this article, the latest release is Boa – Jamaican Rum B.A, an Imperial Stout aged for 18 month in Jamaican rum barrels.
+When writing this article, the latest release is Boa – Jamaican Rum B.A, an Imperial Stout, aged for 18 month in Jamaican rum barrels.

 Les Intenables is a familiar sight at beer festivals and various other beer events in France and elsewhere in Europe.
 In the near future, the brewery plans to move to even larger premises and open its own taproom restaurant next to the brewery.
 Currently, Les Intenables’ craft beers can be purchased from the brewery shop located right next to the current brewery in Rosheim, and they are available in a bunch of pubs and beer shops across France, and also internationally.